mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/installation.rst

 **Stable packages**

-Since 2011, all Ubuntu (starting from 11.10, Oneiric) and Debian (starting from Wheezy) versions have Yade in their main repositories.
+Since 2011, all Ubuntu (starting from 11.10, Oneiric; not Ubuntu 24.04 noble) and Debian (starting from Wheezy) versions have Yade in their main repositories.
 There are only stable releases in place.
 To install Yade, run the following::